 Additional constraints may be imposed on adversaries.
 For example, exact security proofs usually impose an upper bound to the number of calls adversaries can make to a given oracle, whereas for some properties such as IND-CCA2 there are some restrictions on the parameters with which the oracles may be called.
 Likewise, some proofs impose extra conditions such as forbidding repeated or malformed queries.
-These kinds of properties can be formalized using lists that record the oracle calls, and verifying as postcondition that the calls were legitimate.
+These kinds of properties can be formalized using lists that records the parameters of the calls to oracles, and verifying as postcondition that the calls were legitimate.